Truly Understanding the Five Poisons

-Truly understanding the five poisons, also known as the five negative emotions, is a crucial step on our path.
+Truly understanding the five poisons, also known as the five negative emotions, is a crucial step for mental well-being.
 In this audio teaching, Phakchok Rinpoche reminds us that it is not enough to know the names of the poisons.
-We have to examine our own minds to see how these poisons manifest.
+If we simply memorize the five, we don’t benefit much.
+On the other hand, we will be able to transform if we learn how to recognize how these poisons manifest.

 The Five Poisons:

 What about pride?
 Do we feel that someone looks down on us?
-Rinpoche gives a dramatic example of someone not able to shoot at a photo of himself.
-Pride is simply identity – not just that our body is “me,” but ego-clinging even extends to a photo.
-We should think about how our ego extends: to our communities, our states, and our countries.
+Rinpoche here gives a dramatic example of someone who was not even able to shoot at a photo of himself!
+Pride is simply identity – not just that our body is “me,” but in extreme cases, our ego-clinging even extends to a photo.
+We can then think about how our ego extends outward to our communities, our states, and our countries.
+What do we identify with and how does that strong identification cause subtle discomfort when threatened?
 Pride is based on ego.

 Transformation Through Meditation

-Thus, Rinpoche reminds us that we must be sincere and honest in our self-examination.
-When we see our poisons, we must really see them and recognize them.
-This doesn’t mean we should feel depressed.
-Instead, we must acknowledge our poisons and try to transform them.
+Thus, Rinpoche reminds us that we benefit the most when we are sincere and honest in our self-examination.
+When we see our poisons, we can start to clearly recognize them.
+But, this doesn’t mean we should feel depressed.
+Instead, we simply acknowledge our poisons and begin to transform them.
 By doing this, we diagnose and then work with our problems.
 We can’t transform ourselves by just thinking or studying philosophy.
 The only way to transform the poisons is through meditation.
-And we need to realize that all these individual poisons are connected.
+And as we practice, we will come to realize that all these individual poisons are connected.
 The five poisons are a byproduct of judgment.
 Do we judge and compare?
 Do we like and dislike easily?
 All these negative poisons are a result of this habit of judgment.